Smallibs/kraft/README.md

 - immutability in order to be functional friendly,
 - an agnostic network layer,
 - an event based approach suitable for an implementation with actors and
-- an agnotic database layer i.e. based on abstract command execution.
+- an agnostic database layer i.e. based on abstract command execution.

 ##  Node Kind